UWF Appointment Types

-University Work Force positions fall into seven different categories: Administrative/Managerial, Crafts/Trades, Executive Administration, Office/Program Support, Professional, Services, Specialized and Professional.
+University Work Force positions fall into seven different categories: Administrative/Managerial, Crafts/Trades, Executive Administration, Office/Program Support, Professional, Services, Specialized and Paraprofessional.
 University Work Force employees are required to serve an initial one-year probationary period or Position Orientation Year.

-University Work Force (Time Limited Positions):
+University Work Force (Time-Limited Positions):

-Other Personnel Services (OPS):
+Other Personal Services (OPS):

 OPS Staff and OPS Student appointments are temporary, at-will employment.
 These positions are used to accomplish short term or intermittent tasks.
-These employees do not fill established individual positions but are in pooled categories.
+These employees do not fill established individual positions, but are in pooled categories.
 OPS employees are not eligible for most benefits (i.e. annual leave, sick leave, holidays and tuition waiver).
-However, they are eligible for the mandatory State of Florida 401(a) FICA Alternative Plan, Employee Assistance Program, and participation in certain State Group Insurance benefits (must meet eligibility requirements) and certain investment plans.
+However, they are eligible for the mandatory State of Florida 401(a) FICA Alternative Plan, Employee Assistance Program, participation in certain State Group Insurance benefits (must meet eligibility requirements) and certain investment plans.